NethServer/docs/administrator-manual/en/webtop5.rst

 * ``NO_DISPLAYNAME_CHECK``: do not compare the contact’s display name with the contact in my address book with the same email
 * ``NO_SPAM_SCORE_VISUALIZATION``: do not show/check the spam score displayed in the message header
 * ``NO_LINK_CLICK_PROMPT``: do not check the click action on links
-* ``NO_ZIP_CHECK``: do not give warning of zip attachments
+* ``NO_ZIP_CHECK``: do not give warning about zip attachments

-This way it is possible to personalise and create special profiles for some users who might not want all the actions to be active.
+This way it is possible to customize and create special profiles for some users who might not want all the actions to be active.

-Another global personalisation available on the admin side is the one that allows you to modify the list of **file extensions for attachments** which are considered a threat.
+The administrator can also choose the list of **file extensions for attachments** which are considered a threat.
-As a default, these are the extensions which are considered dangerous: ``exe,bat,dll,com,cmd,bin,cab,js,jar``
+As default, these are the extensions which are considered dangerous: ``exe,bat,dll,com,cmd,bin,cab,js,jar``

 To modify this list it is necessary to add this global setting: